umd-mith/sg-data/data/intro/clean/introduction.md

 it into her novel (see "*Frankenstein* Chronology" for 23 June 1816), but James P. Carson has reminded us that collaboration goes both ways:
-PBS's significant addition about the "republican institutions of our country" (Victor here speaking about Switzerland—see pages 126-129 in this edition), which could not have been drafted until at least November 1816 (see "*Frankenstein* Chronology"), seems to echo a passage that MWS apparently wrote in a letter dated 1 June 1816.
+PBS's significant addition about the "republican institutions of our country" (Victor here speaking about Switzerland---see pages 126--129 in this edition), which could not have been drafted until at least November 1816 (see "*Frankenstein* Chronology"), seems to echo a passage that MWS apparently wrote in a letter dated 1 June 1816.
 The nature of the echo,